Minecrafter8001/clock-of-knowlage-v2/README.md

 - UI design: [lopaka](https://lopaka.app/gallery/16709/35604)

 ## Issues and bugs
-1. if the wifi accociation fails it waits forever and needs a manual restart
+1. if the wifi association fails it waits forever and needs a manual restart

 ## images